Undergraduate Students

 Rice University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the recognized regional accrediting body in the 11 U.S. Southern states.

-Rice grants eleven undergraduate degrees.
+Rice grants twelve undergraduate degrees.
 The majority of undergraduates earn the Bachelor of Arts (BA) or the Bachelor of Science (BS), in a range of majors.
 The BS degree is offered in a number of science fields and in various fields of engineering.
-The George R. Brown School of Engineering offers seven BS degrees, including the BS degree in Computer Science (BSCS), with the six programs leading to the BS degrees in Bioengineering (BSBE), Civil Engineering (BSCE), Chemical Engineering (BSChE), Electrical and Computer Engineering (BSECE), Materials Science and NanoEngineering (BSMSNE), and Mechanical Engineering (BSME) being accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.
+The George R. Brown School of Engineering and Computing offers eight BS degrees, including the BS degrees in Computer Science (BSCS) and in Environmental Engineering (BSEnvE), with the six programs leading to the BS degrees in Bioengineering (BSBE), Civil Engineering (BSCE), Chemical Engineering (BSChE), Electrical and Computer Engineering (BSECE), Materials Science and NanoEngineering (BSMSNE), and Mechanical Engineering (BSME) being accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.
 The Shepherd School of Music also offers a Bachelor of Music (BMus), and the School of Architecture an undergraduate professional Bachelor of Architecture (BArch) degree.

 Undergraduate students may pursue any undergraduate major offered by the various schools of humanities, social sciences, natural sciences, and engineering and business.
 To pursue majors in architecture or music, undergraduate students must first be admitted to the respective schools.
 To accommodate the full range of individual student interests, specific interdepartmental majors and minors also are available, as are various departmental minors and selectively approved area majors.
 In certain departments, students also have the option of overlapping the upper-level coursework of their undergraduate degree with those basic requirements necessary to earn an advanced degree in the field, considerably reducing the time required to complete their graduate studies.
 The Shepherd School of Music offers a dual degree in music (BMus/MMus) that may be completed with a fifth year of study.
 The BA–BArch professional track is the primary course of study for undergraduate architectural study at Rice.
 All students who successfully apply to the university and the School of Architecture enter into this program.
 This program leads to a degree of Bachelor of Arts with a major in Architecture (BA) after four years, followed immediately by the professional Bachelor of Architecture (BArch) degree sequence, which consists of a one year internship program (Preceptorship) and one year of advanced coursework.